syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to layout a pivot table clasically in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Pivot%20Table/Classic%20Layout).
+A complete working example to layout a pivot table classically in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Pivot%20Table/Classic%20Layout).

 ## Expand or collapse rows in pivot table